ysimonov/Associated-Legendre-Polynomials/README.md

 Wysin, G.M., 2011.
 Associated legendre functions and dipole transition matrix elements.

 Associated_Legendre_Decimal.py is the extended precision version of Associated_Legendre.py.
-While it is more accurate, in can be significantly slower compared to floating point precision arithmetic:
+While it is more accurate, in can be significantly slower compared to floating point precision arithmetic.
+Also it requires more memory, so it is possible that your computer will run out of memory for L > 400:

 Timing Comparison (in seconds):